 With the advent of Emergency Medicine, one can observe an increase in the number of Emergency Departments (ED) across the country.
 However, most EDs struggle due to an overwhelming number of patients.
 Overcrowding can lead to delays in patient care.
 For a city like Karachi which is an active disaster zone, preemptive preparedness is required in the face of terror threats and such overcrowding needs to be decreased to a bare minimum.
 The most frequent causes of prolonged length of stay (LOS) in the ED include non-availability of in-hospital beds, delays in response to subspecialty consultations and escalating medical expenses.
 All of these can negatively impact patient care by putting patient safety at risk and patient care in jeopardy.
 There is an increased risk of unintentional medical errors and a concomitant increase in unwanted lawsuits.
 A few simple interventions which may help alleviate this situation to some extent have been discussed.

-Journal of Pakistan Medical Association
+JPMA.
+The Journal of the Pakistan Medical Association

 (2015).
-Overcrowding in the emergency departments: challenges and opportunities for improvement.
-Journal of Pakistan Medical Association, 65(12), 1344-1345.
+Overcrowding in the emergency departments: Challenges and opportunities for improvement.
+JPMA.
+The Journal of the Pakistan Medical Association, 65(12), 1344-1345.

-Available at: http://ecommons.aku.edu/pakistan_fhs_mc_emerg_med/104
+Available at: https://ecommons.aku.edu/pakistan_fhs_mc_emerg_med/104